Pompeo tweet indicates US ambassador to China is leaving

 Pompeo thanked Ambassador Terry Branstad on Twitter for his more than three years of service.
 There was no immediate confirmation from the State Department.

-“Ambassador Branstad has contributed to rebalancing U.S.-China relations so that it is results-oriented, reciprocal, and fair,” Pompeo wrote.
+“Ambassador Branstad has contributed to rebalancing U.S.-China relations so that it is results-oriented, reciprocal, and fair,” Pompeo wrote in a follow-up tweet.

+China's foreign ministry said it was aware of Pompeo's tweet but had not received any notification that Branstad was leaving.

-Branstad was embroiled in a recent controversy when China’s official People’s Daily newspaper rejected an opinion column that he had submitted.
-It wasn’t clear if his apparent departure was related to the piece.
+Branstad was embroiled in a recent controversy when China’s official People’s Daily newspaper rejected an opinion column that he had written.
+It wasn’t clear whether his apparent departure was related to the piece.

 Pompeo tweeted last week that China's ruling Communist Party refused to run Branstad's op-ed while the Chinese ambassador to the United States “is free to publish in any U.S. media outlet.”